 A look at our guiding principles and what they mean to the Academy

-Founded in 1976 as one of Australia’s four learned Academies, ATSE was originally established as the Australian Academy of Technological Sciences.
-In 1987, it was renamed to incorporate Engineering – and soon became known in its current abbreviated form.
+Founded in 1976 as one of Australia’s four learned Academies, the Academy was originally established as the Australian Academy of Technological Sciences.
+In 1987, it was renamed to incorporate Engineering.

-Led by the ATSE Board, the Divisions and Forums and various Committees work together seamlessly to achieve our vision, mission and strategies.
+Led by the Academy Board, the Divisions and Forums and various Committees work together seamlessly to achieve our vision, mission and strategies.
 It's a simple structure that's proven effective from the very beginning.

 Our Board and its advisory body The Assembly, sit at the top as our principal Academy bodies.
 The Board delegates certain responsibilities to four Board Committees - the Audit and Risk Committee, the Membership Committee, the State & Territory Division Committees and the Awards Committee.